Is my baby constipated?

 The First Few Days of Life

 In the first two or three days of life, it would be typical for a baby to wet only one or two diapers per day.
-As the mother’s milk increases, his urine output will increase markedly.
-A newborn in the first few days after birth will pass dark, tarry stools called meconium, the substance he has stored since before birth.
+As milk supply increases, your baby’s urine output will increase markedly.
+A newborn in the first few days after birth will pass dark, tarry stools called meconium, the substance has stored since before birth.
 As the baby drinks colostrum, it clears the meconium out of the intestinal tract, so that within a few days stools become softer and much lighter in color.
 The stools are normally yellow, yellow-green or tan.
 It’s not abnormal for an occasional stool to be green.
 The odor should be mild, smell “cheesy” and not particularly unpleasant.
 The consistency may be described as being similar to scrambled eggs, custard, pea soup, or even prepared mustard.
 There are often small, seedy-looking solid particles in the stool.

 The First Six Weeks